 QROPS provides ex-pats with an invaluable option for managing and growing its fund offshore.
-It is important to safeguard your investment and avoid taking unnecessary risks with your fund so it is advisable to contact an authorized financial adviser with expert knowledge of the tax laws and legal requirements of a particular law.
+It’s important to safeguard your investment and avoid taking unnecessary risks with your fund so it’s advisable to contact an authorised financial adviser with expert knowledge of the tax laws and legal requirements of a particular law.
 Expert financial advisers4 are in the position to respond to your questions on your QROPS eligibility, taking into account your individual circumstances.

 What You Can Invest In A QROPS?

 When transferring your UK pension to a QROPS, you will need to understand the manner in which resources are handled by a QROPS, such as liquidation of existing capital prior to transferring to a QROPS, purchasing a residential property with a QROPS and the transfer of resources to beneficiaries upon death.
 Here are some things you need to know about QROPS capital transfer:

 The structures and benefits of different QROPS vary and each one has its own conditions.
 When it comes to the liquidation of capital prior to taking a QROPS scheme, again each QROPS capital transfer is different and it depends on the particular QROPS scheme you are investing in as to whether this is necessary.